Mississippi Court Records

 What is a Mississippi Divorce Decree?

 When a divorce is finalized in Mississippi, the court issues a judicial decree dissolving an individual’s marriage (Miss.
 Code Ann. § 93–5–25).
 This court document is referred to as a Final Judgment of Divorce, or less formally: a divorce decree.
-It establishes the termination of a person’s marriage and orders of the court on matters such as property distribution, debt division, alimony, child support, child care/custody, and visitation rights.
+It establishes the termination of a person’s marriage and court orders on matters such as property distribution, debt division, alimony, child support, child care/custody, and visitation rights.
 According to Miss.
 Code Ann. § 93–5–31, this decree may be rescinded by the court where it was issued when the parties involved jointly request and show proof of their reconciliation.

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
+Family court documents generally encompass both marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care to make future changes.
 The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+In many cases, these records are unavailable through government sources or third-party public record websites.

 What is an Annulment in Mississippi?